henrythemes/jekyll-bootstrap-theme/IntroductionToGenomeAnnotation2015/practical_session/ExerciseManCuration.md

 ## Jamboree

 For this exercise, we have set up a specific [Webapollo](http://bils-web.imbim.uu.se/drosophila_melanogaster_jamboree_exercise/selectTrack.jsp) instance of a drosophila melanogaster annotation we done using maker.

 The tracks available are:
-- userTrack
-- augustus_abinitio : an annotation ourely abinitio done with augustus
+- augustus\_abinitio : an annotation ourely abinitio done with augustus
-- maker_abinitio_model_cufflinks_protein_hints
+- maker\_abinitio\_model\_cufflinks\_protein\_hints
-- maker_abinitio_cufflinks_protein_model
+- maker\_abinitio\_cufflinks\_protein\_model
 - protein2genome : protein aligned by maker during the annotation process
 - cufflinks2genome : cufflinks transcript aligned by maker during the annotation process
-- dmel_larva3.chr4 : A bam file of reads aligned using tophat.
+- dmel\_larva3.chr4 : A bam file of reads aligned using tophat.
 These reads have been used to perform the cufflinks assembly

-We loaded the XXXXXX annotation as user track annotation.
-We judge the quality of this annotation against the Ensembl annotation using genometools.
+We loaded the XXXXXX annotation as "user-created Annotations" track (top track).
+We judged the quality of this annotation against the Ensembl annotation using genometools.
 Here is the result:
 -
 -
 -